Guide to Balancing Speed and Control in DevOps

 How to scale a DaemonSet

-DaemonSets are scaled differently to other Kubernetes workload objects.
+DaemonSets are scaled differently from other Kubernetes workload objects.
 They are automatically scaled based on the number of Nodes in your cluster that match the DaemonSet’s configuration.

-Therefore, the way to scale a DaemonSet is to simply add or remove matching Nodes.
+Therefore, the way to scale a DaemonSet is to add or remove matching Nodes simply.
 Creating a new Node will deploy an additional replica of your Pod, while deprovisioning a Node effectively scales down the DaemonSet.

-How to scale a DaemonSet down to 0?
+How do you scale a DaemonSet down to 0?

 Sometimes you might want more control over DaemonSet scaling.
 For example, scaling down to 0 and then back up again is a common way to force Kubernetes to redeploy Pods as new instances.